sueszli/dateWatch/README.md

 # DateWatch

-DateWatch is a web application / tool for managing and participating in speed dating events - Here are just some of its features.
+DateWatch is a web application / tool for managing and participating in speed dating events - Here are just some of its features:

 (Alternatively You can also check out the figma prototype file in this repository or just click on [this link](https://www.figma.com/file/VfUssciRWQJCU6zIxfyD3h/DateWatch-(Read-Only)?node-id=9%3A1033) to get a general overview of this apps functionality)